1. St. Thomas Tradition

 13. Diocese of N. America & Europe

-The Mar Thoma Church has eleven Dioceses, 1166 parishes with an approximate membership in excess of 900,000.
-The ecclesiastical structure of the Church consists of the Valia Metropolitan, Metropolitan, the Suffragan Metropolitan, ten Episcopas and 800 clergymen.
+The Mar Thoma Church has thirteen Dioceses, 1166 parishes with an approximate membership in excess of one million.
+The ecclesiastical structure of the Church consists of the Valia Metropolitan, Metropolitan, nine Episcopas and 1037 clergymen.
 Strong lay leadership is very much prevalent in all facets of the Church activities.
 The Diocese of North America and Europe was first formed as a Zonal Council in 1982 and then as a diocese in 1988.
 The diocese holds in its fold approximately 3500 families, consisting of about 13,000 members organized in 85 Parishes and Congregations.
 The diocese is now being served by a resident bishop, Rt.
 Rev. Dr.Isaac Mar Philoxenos Episcopa.
 The different organizations of the Diocese and the regional and national conferences provide leadership and assistance to children, youth, men and women in their spiritual growth and development.
 The Diocese is very keen to maintain ecumenical relationship with other American churches and also in establishing friendly contacts with people of different religious backgrounds and cultures of this country.